 For the two founders, it all started with a visit to manufacturing factories while working for a non-profit charity and the appalling conditions they witnessed.
 By creating a transparent production model they set about designing footwear using the most ecological materials and involving ethical suppliers.
 The slightly higher price point of their trainers is a result of using the best materials while paying a fair wage to the workers.

 In the past, Manchester was a thriving hub of clothing manufacturing in the UK.
 Over time that has almost disappeared with dramatic effects on livelihoods and communities.
 Private White VC want to do what they can to revive that industry in their hometown.

 Named after Private Jack White, who won the V.C.
 (Victoria Cross) in World War 1, the company since 2007 is now back in the hands of his family.

-The company does not outsource any part of their clothing production, designing and manufacturing everything in-house, reducing their carbon footprint.
+The company does not outsource any part of their clothing production, designing and manufacturing everything in-house, reducing its carbon footprint.

-Octobre Editions regularly audits all its manufacturer to ensure they respect their ethics and standards.
-To keep things local around 95% of the brands pieces are crafted by European ateliers.
+Octobre Editions regularly audits all its manufacturers to ensure they respect their ethics and standards.
+To keep things local around 95% of the brand's pieces are crafted by European ateliers.